oconnormi/docker-ddf-base/README.md

 ## Usage

-This image is meant to be the basis for any ddf based image.
+This image is meant to be the basis for any ddf based image and cannot be run on its own.
 It packages the dependencies and an entrypoint script for use with any ddf based application

 ```Dockerfile